What do you do when a Richardson, Texas, relative passes away?

 How Much Does it Cost to Handle an Estate Start to Finish?

-Typically, the estate pays the attorney fees and court costs, not the executor.
-The executor shouldn’t have to pay out of his/her own pocket for these costs; in fact, some wills even state that the executor should get paid “reasonable compensation” from the estate in exchange for working with the probate lawyer, attending the Dallas probate court hearing, and otherwise handling the decedent’s financial affairs.
+Typically, the estate pays the attorney fees and court costs, not the executor individually.
+The executor shouldn’t have to pay out of his/her own pocket for these probate costs.
+In fact, some wills even state that the executor should get paid “reasonable compensation” from the estate in exchange for working with the probate lawyer, attending the Texas probate court hearing, and otherwise handling the decedent’s financial affairs.

-If your Husband or Wife passed away, Mom passed away, Dad passed away, or brother or sister passed away, schedule a free consultation with Richardson probate attorney Isaac Shutt.
-Call Mr. Shutt at (214) 302-8197 or use the online form to contact Mr. Shutt.
+If your Husband or Wife passed away, Mom passed away, Dad passed away, or brother or sister passed away, schedule a probate consultation with the expert Richardson probate attorneys at Shutt Law Firm.
+Call the probate law office at (214) 302-8197 or CLICK HERE to use the online form to contact us.

-Mr. Shutt is a probate lawyer dedicated to this area of Texas law.
-Schedule an appointment to discuss probate alternatives, the steps involved in the Texas probate process, and how easy Richardson probate can be.
+Shutt Law Firm is home to experienced wills and probate lawyers dedicated to this area of Texas law.
+Schedule an appointment to discuss probate alternatives, the steps involved in the Texas probate process, and how easy probate can be in Collin County, Dallas County, Tarrant County, Denton County, and the surrounding North Texas area.